umihoshijima/DuraFET_UDA_System/README.md

 * **Python**: This code is written for Python 3, and will not run on Python 2.
 Dependencies are stated at the beginning of the main script, and can be simply installed using `pip` or `easy_install` before running the scripts.

+## Setup

+1. Your computer should be set up with a static IP address under IPv4.
+You'll want to set this up with the same network address (first 2 sets of numbers) as the UDA if you want to also have the computer hooked up to wifi.
+Make sure that this is different from the network address on the IP address issued by your wireless network (`ipconfig` on windows, `ifconfig` on Mac/Linux).
+Given the default UDA IP address of `192.168.1.254`, I set our computer up to `192.168.1.50`.
+I found that turning of IPv6 can help as well, but may not be necessary.
+Subnet mask....

+2. UDA's can be kept with default settings, save for assigning unique IP addresses.

+3. After hooking up UDA's to the network, test the IP addresses by pinging them from the computer (`ping 192.168.1.254` for Windows/Mac/Linux, replace IP address with that of each UDA).
+You should get a response from every UDA's IP before starting up the script - otherwise you have a network connection problem.

+4. Run script, currently set up for a single UDA and set up to output a single set of pH/temperature.
+More to follow!

 ## To Do:

 * Continue writing "setup" portion of `readme`